-- You may also pass some clots, which can be different sizes. - You can expect to have some bleeding for around 2 weeks. - You may have some light bleeding until your next period. - (!)
-Call us if you experience very heavy bleeding, such as: - soaking through a maxi-pad every 30 minutes for more than 2 hours - passing clots larger than a tennis ball size - heavy bleeding lasting more than 2 weeks.
+- You may also pass some clots, which can be different sizes. - You can expect to have some bleeding for around 2 weeks. - You may have some light bleeding until your next period.

+(!)
+Call us if you experience very heavy bleeding, such as:

+- soaking through a maxi-pad every 30 minutes for more than 2 hours - passing clots larger than a tennis ball size - heavy bleeding lasting more than 2 weeks.

-Small amountSmall stain on maxipad within 1 hour
+Light amount Less than 10cm stain on maxipad within 1 hour